ucsb-cs32/s21/_lab/lab03.md

 -the state that needs the most vaccines: should be the state with the largest population over age 65<br>
 -the state that needs the most help with education: should be the state with the largest population who did not finish high school<br>
 -the state with most college grads: should be the state with the largest population who completed college<br>
+-the state with largest percent of the population below the poverty line: should be the state with the largest population who live below the poverty line<br>

 Grading